AlexRmlt/ethicbot-rasa/data/nlu.md

 - [I](stakeholder) must decide if I interrupt the game to help the injured person or wait until the match is finished
 - /decider[{"name": "Uwe"}](name:Uwe)
 - /decider[{"plural": "singular"}](plural:singular)
-- [](sentiment:neu)[A healthcare professional](stakeholder:a healthcare professional)[](plural:singular)A healthcare professional must decide if he tries to change the patient's mind or accept the patient's decision as final
+- [A healthcare professional](stakeholder:a healthcare professional)A healthcare professional must decide if he tries to change the patient's mind or accept the patient's decision as final
-- [](sentiment:neu)[A healthcare professional](stakeholder:a healthcare professional)[](plural:singular)A healthcare professional who must decide if he tries to change the patients mind
+- [A healthcare professional](stakeholder:a healthcare professional)A healthcare professional who must decide if he tries to change the patients mind
 - yes, there is a person who must decide if he redir[ects the](stakeholder:a person) train
 - /decider[{"name": "Tanja"}](name:Tanja)
+- There is [a person](stakeholder) who must decide if he flips a switch that redirects the train

 ## intent:deed
 - [Lying](deed) to Katharina